 On average, you can become a commercial pilot with an instrument rating in one year and six months.

 The duration I mentioned here is the maximum duration one might need.
 Finishing commercial pilot training quicker than one year and six months is possible.

 To become an airline pilot in countries like the Philippines, India, Maldives, Nigeria, and the Middle East, pilots need to pay for their type rating.

 Thus you have to consider the time for your training on type.
-Such as type rating for Boeing 737.
+Such as the type rating for Boeing 737.

 It will take another three months at least to become type rated pilot.
 I am considering the maximum time required.

-So add another three months after you complete your duration of pilot course in a flight school.
+So add another three months after you complete your duration of the pilot course in a flight school.

 Not all pilots choose to do a type rating.
 Many pilots prefer to build flying hours before applying to airlines.